Phenomenon-based learning: Features

 Topical learning is most frequently applied as a learner-centered approach, where the student, not the teacher, selects the topic or phenomenon to be studied.
 This is thought to be more successful at engaging students and providing deeper learning as it will be more likely to align with their own interests and goals.
 This aspect has also been recognized as facilitating the integration of education as well as a method to enable students to obtain core knowledge and skills across a range of subjects, it has been considered effective in promoting enthusiasm and greater organization, communication, and evaluation.

 Similar to project-based learning, it also provides opportunities to explore a topic or concept in detail.
 With deeper knowledge students develop their own ideas, awareness, and emotions about the topic.

 While not absolute, PhBL has several main features:

 Inquiry-based

 The PhBL approach supports learning in accordance with inquiry learning, problem-based learning, and project and portfolio learning in formal educational as well as in the workplace.
 It begins with studying and developing an understanding of the phenomenon through inquiry.
 A problem-based learning approach can then be used to discover answers and develop conclusions about the topic.

 Anchored in the real world

 The phenomenon-based approach is a form of anchored learning, although it is not necessarily linked to technology.
 The questions asked and items studied are anchored in real-world phenomena, and the skills that are developed and information learned can be applied across disciplines and beyond the learning environments in real-world situations.
+Real-world phenomena can also be based on fictional narratives, for example a story, book or fictional character, but these are elements drawn from the real world.